 The film industry has always been very closely connected to clothing and fashion.
 Several films were style -defining in different forms and set completely new trends.

-Using the film as a starting point for your research and searching for inspiration is something that designers have been doing for years.
-A whole series of catwalk trends were justified by cult films or, as was only really started by a catalyst.
-As a designer, you should not close the multimedia, visually stimulating and immersive world of films and series.
+Using film as a starting point for their research and search for inspiration is something designers have been doing for years.
+A whole range of runway trends have been established or even catalyzed by cult films.
+As a designer, you shouldn't close yourself off to the multimedia, visually stimulating, and immersive world of films and series.

 The following 3 masterpieces of film art deserves an explicit mention at this point: